2024 Solar Incentives Guide for Bridgetown, OH - Tax Credits & Rebates

 • Tax Exemptions: Your solar panel system might qualify for both sales tax and property tax exemptions.
 Sales tax exemptions are effective at the time of purchase.
 Property tax exemptions allow you to ignore the value that solar panels add when calculating property taxes on your home.

 • Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement with your Bridgetown utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+If you have a net metering agreement with your Bridgetown utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some locations, this credit is dollar-for-dollar, while in others you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing